Roy Bourgeois

-Roy Bourgeois (born January 27, 1938 in Lutcher, Louisiana) is an American activist, a former Catholic priest, and the founder of the human rights group School of the Americas Watch (SOA Watch).
+Roy Bourgeois (born January 27, 1938) is an American activist, a former Catholic priest, and the founder of the human rights group School of the Americas Watch (SOA Watch).
 He is the 1994 recipient of the Gandhi Peace Award and the 2011 recipient of the American Peace Award and also has been nominated for the Nobel Peace Prize.

 Ordained to the priesthood in 1972 in the Roman Catholic Church's Maryknoll society of apostolic life's Maryknoll Fathers and Brothers (The Catholic Foreign Mission Society of America), Bourgeois was canonically dismissed forty years later, on October 4, 2012, from both the Maryknolls and the priesthood, because of his participation on August 9, 2008, in what was, according to the Roman Catholic Church, considered an invalid ordination of a woman and "a simulated Mass" in Lexington, Kentucky.

 Early life

-Bourgeois was born in Lutcher, Louisiana.
+Bourgeois was born in Lutcher, Louisiana, on January 27, 1938.
 He grew up in a Catholic working-class family, and attended the University of Southwestern Louisiana and graduated with a Bachelor of Science degree in geology.
-After graduation, Bourgeois entered the United States Navy and served as an officer for four years.
-He spent two years at sea, one year at a station in Europe, and two tours of duty during one year in Vietnam, during the first of which he was injured and received the Purple Heart.
+From 1956–57 Bourgeois had a brief stint as an actor, playing helicopter pilot Roy in eight episodes of the Highway Patrol television series (including the episodes Desert Copter and Ranch Copter) and having an uncredited bit role in the film adaptation of the John Steinbeck novel The Wayward Bus.
+After graduation from college, Bourgeois entered the United States Navy and served as an officer for four years.
+He spent two years at sea, one year at a station in Europe, and two tours of duty during one year in Vietnam, during the first of which he was injured during fighting in Saigon and received the Purple Heart.

 After military service, he entered the Maryknoll Society in 1966; then entered the seminary of the Catholic missionary society of Maryknoll Fathers and Brothers, Glen Ellyn, (Catholic Foreign Mission Society of America), and was ordained as a Catholic priest in 1972.